How to Start an Amazon Business as a Seller

 Remember, when you purchase your inventory you’ll need to get it shipped to you.
 This can be especially pricey if you plan to import items from China or India.
 This is the reason why it’s a good idea to choose items that are small and light, as they’re cheaper to ship.

-Use the AMZScout Web App to Get Product Ideas
+Use the AMZScout Product Database to Get Product Ideas

 You could search for product ideas on Amazon, eBay, Etsy, Shopify eCommerce sites, blogs, and farmer’s markets, but it will take a long time to find items that meet your parameters.
 However, there’s an easier way.

-Apply the tips above and use the AMZScout Web App to start searching for products.
+Apply the tips above and sign in to the AMZScout account to start searching for products.
 This tool features 44 filters you can use to search Amazon’s entire database of products.
 You can search for items based on sales, rank, reviews, category, size, weight, and more.

 This is a simple way to quickly narrow down your search to only the products that meet your strict requirements.
 From there, you can review your results and pick out the items that interest you the most.